w5xd/PacketRainGauge/README.md

 The full outdoor unit needs the following commercially available parts to house the dual cell AA battery:
 <ol>
 <li> <a href='https://www.mouser.com/ProductDetail/12BH222-GR'>Eagle Devices 12BH222-GR</a>.
+If you try to substitute a
-Be careful
+part be careful
-with the width if you try to substitute a part. the 12BH222 is comparatively narrow, and just fits inside the AA holder 3D printed part.
+with the width.
+The 12BH222 is comparatively narrow, and just fits inside the AA holder 3D printed part.
 <li> <a href='https://www.mcmaster.com/catalog/131/4021/2418T16'>3/32" width, Dash Number 141 ORing (2 1/2" OD)</a>
 <li> Quantity 7 #3-48 x 3/8" socket head screw. (#2-56 x 3/8" socket head also fits the 3D print)